MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/concepts-supported-versions.md

 ## PostgreSQL version 17 (preview)

-PostgreSQL 17 preview is now available in "East Asia" starting immediately with more regions coming soon.
+PostgreSQL 17 (preview) is now available in "East Asia" starting immediately, with more regions coming soon.

 The current minor release is **[!INCLUDE [minor-versions-17](./includes/minor-version-17.md)]**.
 Refer to the [!INCLUDE [minor-versions-docs-17](./includes/minor-version-docs-17.md)] to learn more about new features and improvements in this latest release.
 New servers are created with this minor version.